Paramount copy, well done.

 Some are shown "waiting on Strings" but complete otherwise

-Odd design, very hard to get a head on it properly
+Odd design, very hard to get a head on

 Difficult head changing on the z top tension models